-A lot of people don’t rate Hue but I think this is down to the sights there being lesser known (except perhaps the highlight below).
+A lot of people don’t rate Hue but I think this is down to the sights there being lesser-known (except perhaps the highlight below).
 Hue was actually the capital of Vietnam for 143 years up until 1945.
 Despite so many beautiful attractions, it was disturbingly also where the Battle of Hue took place – in 1968, thousands of people were killed here.

 I rented an easyrider for the day here which cost around 11 pounds.
 This meant that not only did I have a local guide with me at all times to tell me the history of the historical sights, but also I could easily access them.
 Alternatively, you could rent your own scooter.

 THE ABANDONED WATERPARK

 Best to start your one day Hue itinerary early as it gets so warm!
 The abandoned waterpark has become well-known as one of the best things to do in Hue.

 They spent 3 million US dollars to create the waterpark for families, yet now I was wandering around over barbed wire and broken glass.
 Although it’s not officially open to the public, everyone goes… Whilst there are loads of tales of people sneaking into the park and dodging security, I found it very easy to enter the park!
 I think because I had hired a local guide for the day (along with his scooter) it was super easy to get in.